 “Anthropologists can have an enormous added value for industry and society”: Ellen Bal, PEOPLE team member

-Ellen Bal (Photo: Yvonne Compier) senior lecturer and programme director of the MSc Social and Cultural Anthropology at the Vrije Universiteit Amsterdam is a PEOPLE team member.
-For the first issue of the PEOPLE project Newsletter, published in May 2017, we asked her to share her thoughts on the application of social sciences and the use of people-centered design and development approaches in the sustainable living and energy industry.
+Ellen Bal (Photo: Yvonne Compier), senior lecturer and programme director of the MSc Social and Cultural Anthropology at the Vrije Universiteit Amsterdam is a PEOPLE team member.
+For the first issue of the PEOPLE project Newsletter, published in May 2017, we asked Ellen Bal to share her thoughts on the application of social sciences and the use of people-centred design and development approaches in the sustainable living and energy industry.